Housing benefit advice for landlords

 Tenants can claim benefit in one of the following ways:

-- if your tenant is claiming Universal Credit they should claim housing costs via the Department for Work and Pensions.
+- if your tenant is claiming Universal Credit, they should claim housing costs via the DWP.

 Discretionary housing payments